ordpool-space/ord-galleries/README.md

 If an existing submission contains only a partial snapshot — for example, **999 out of 10,000** inscriptions — we highly encourage the community to inscribe a **corrected gallery** that includes the **full set**, and then update the existing entry in this repository.
 We will therefore **reject any attempts to replace a complete gallery** (e.g. 10,000 inscriptions) with a reduced or modified version (e.g. 999), even if a project later decides to "remove" an inscription (e.g. due to theft or policy changes).

-> A Picasso remains a Picasso — even when it’s stolen.
+> A Picasso remains a Picasso — even when it's stolen.
 > The same applies to inscriptions. **Collections should be treated as immutable.**

 **Important:** Submissions must be accurate and complete.